 They are a part of our daily lives.
-Using VMware or Hyper-V under windows, we run dozen, hundreds, and for large shops, even thousands of them.
+Using VMware or Hyper-V under Windows, we run dozens, hundreds, and for large shops, even thousands of them.
 What are they?
 Virtual Machines.
 Flocks, swarms, should I say it, clouds of machines that are the mere software imagined hardware.

 We all run programs, processes, applications, whatever you want to call them, to get something done.
-I have a browser, an email reader, iTunes, and my Plan 9 drawterm program, all running on my iMac.
-Each of these can be considered the application.
-They are the reason I have the computer.
+I have a browser, an email reader, iTunes, and my Plan 9 Drawterm program, all running on my iMac.
+Each of these can be considered an application.
+They are the reasons I have the computer.

-Going from the desk top to the machine in your rack, the ones without anyone sitting in front of them, those machines run fundamentally different programs than are run on the desk top, but they are still just user programs.
+Going from the desktop to the machines in your rack, the ones without anyone sitting in front of them, those machines run fundamentally different programs than are run on the desktop, but they are still just user programs.
 Simple Mail Transfer Protocol (SMTP), Internet Message Access Protocol (IMAP), Hypertext Transfer Protocol (HTTP), aka your web server, all run as user programs.
 Databases like MySQL, Oracle, Access, SAP, all are user programs as well.
 They are the reason for the servers in the first place.